samsoir/CMustache/README.md

 The C Mustache Library for "logic-less templating".
 Mustache is a very simple template language designed to be logic less- i.e. no if statements, else clauses or for loops.
-Instead their are only tags.
+Instead there are only tags.

 CMustache provides a C library and command line interface for processing Mustache templates.